Irvine, California

-Irvine (/ˈɜːrvaɪn/ UR-vine) is a planned city in central Orange County, California, United States, in the Los Angeles metropolitan area.
+Irvine (/ˈɜːrvaɪn/ UR-vyne) is a planned city in central Orange County, California, United States, in the Los Angeles metropolitan area.
 It was named in 1888 for the landowner James Irvine.
-The Irvine Company started developing the area in the 1960s and the city was formally incorporated on December 28, 1971.
+The Irvine Company started developing the area in the 1960s.
+The city was formally incorporated on December 28, 1971.
 The 66 sqmi city had a population of 318,629 as of June 2025.
-As of 2025, it is the third most populous city in Orange County, fifth most in the Greater Los Angeles region, and 62nd most in the United States.
+As of 2025, it is the second most populous city in Orange County, fifth in the Greater Los Angeles region, and 63rd in the United States.

-A number of corporations, particularly in the technology and semiconductor sectors, have their national or international headquarters in Irvine.
-Irvine is also home to several higher-education institutions including the University of California, Irvine (UCI), Concordia University, Irvine Valley College, and campuses of University of La Verne and Pepperdine University.
+Several major corporations in the technology and semiconductor sectors maintain their headquarters in Irvine.
+Irvine is also home to several higher-education institutions including the University of California, Irvine (UCI), Concordia University, Irvine Valley College, and campuses of the University of La Verne and Pepperdine University.

 History

 Kizh era

-Gabrieleño indigenous group inhabited Irvine about 2,000 years ago.
+The Kizh (Tongva) people (also known as Gabrieleño) inhabited the Irvine area for thousands of years prior to European contact.
 In the present, the city and the schools within are taking action to educate the community about the indigenous history.
-In 2024 there was a proposal to create a village based off of Putuidem Village located in San Juan Capistrano.
+In 2024 there was a proposal to create a village based on Putuidem Village located in San Juan Capistrano.
 UCI set a Land Acknowledgement to inform the history of the land their campus is based on as well as many other immigrant groups that had also lived on that land.